Koto (instrument): Names and types

 The character for koto is 箏, although 琴 is often used.
 However, 琴 (koto) is the general term for all string instruments in the Japanese language, including instruments such as the kin no koto, sō no koto, yamato-goto, wagon, nanagen-kin, and so on.
 When read as kin, it indicates the Chinese instrument guqin.
 The term is used today in the same way.

 The term koto appears in the Kojiki in reference to an ancient string instrument in this usage.
 Variations of the instrument were eventually created, and eventually a few of them would become the standard variations for modern day koto.
 The four types of koto (gakuso, chikuso, zokuso, tagenso) were all created by different subcultures, but also adapted to change the playing style.

+One regional style of the koto is the Tategoto (竪琴) from the Amami Islands.
+Unlike other varieties of the koto, it is held upright on the lap and played with one hand, may have more strings, is shorter, and is typically strung with steel strings.